-Passive: Whenever Ahri hits an enemy with one of her abilities, she gains a charge of Essence Theft, she gains up to a maximum of 3 charges per ability cast.
-Upon reaching 9 charges, her next Orb of Deception heals her every time an enemy is hit.
+Essence Theft (Passive): Whenever Ahri hits an enemy with one of her abilities, she gains a stack of Essence Theft, and can gain up to 3 stacks per ability cast.

-Important: Flames prioritize champions hit by Charm or any enemy hit by Ahri's last basic attack, within 3 seconds.
+Important: Flames prioritize enemy champions hit by Charm, then enemy champions, then minions that would die to Fox-Fire's damage, and then the target of Ahri's last basic attack within 3 seconds.

 If Charm hits a champion, Ahri's abilities will deal 20% bonus damage to them for 5 seconds.